gear-foundation/gear-wiki/docs/examples/DeFi/dex.md

 ```

 ### Interfaces
-To successfully implement all the logic, we should provide additional math methods:
+Additional math methods are provided to successfully implement the logic:
 ```rust
 /// Calculates the amount of token1 for given amount of token0 and reserves
 /// using the simple formula: amount1 = (amount0 * reserve1)/reserve0.